tjarvstrand/rbac/README.md

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Thomas Järvstrand <tjarvstrand@gmail.com>

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Distributed under the Apache License either version 2.0 or (at your option) any later version.